zorua98741/PS3-Rich-Presence-for-Discord/README.md

 * [Additional Information](https://github.com/zorua98741/PS3-Rich-Presence-for-Discord#additional-information)

 ## Features
-* Automatically find PS3 IP address
+* Automatically find PS3 IP address (currently can be very slow, update in progress)
 * Display the name and a game cover for currently open PS3 game
 * Display PS3 temperatures (toggleable)
 * Display the name, and either a shared cover, or an individual cover for currently mounted PSX and PS2 game (toggleable)